Ntopwa F.C. (women)

-Ntopwa F.C., also known as Kukoma Ntopwa, is a Malawian women's football club in Blantyre who plays in the Malawi Women's League, the top tier of Malawian women's football.
+Ntopwa F.C., also known as Kukoma Ntopwa and nicknamed the Ntopwa Queens, is a Malawian women's football club in Blantyre who plays in the Malawi Women's League, the top tier of Malawian women's football.

 History

 COSAFA Women's Champions League

 They made their debut in the COSAFA Women's Champions League in the 2023 edition.
 They opened their account with a 1-all draw against Lesotho Defence Force from Lesotho.
 The next match was a 1–0 loss to Green Buffaloes from Zambia.
 Their final match was a 4–0 loss to Double Action from Botswana.

 They made their second appearance in the regional qualifiers at the 2025 COSAFA Women's Champions League with a 3–0 loss to Mamelodi Sundowns from South Africa.
 Their next match was 3–0 to Beauties F.C. from Namibia.
 Their final group match was a 5–3 loss to ZESCO Ndola Girls from Zambia as they finished bottom of Group A.